-National Freethought Day is observed annually on October 12.
-The purpose of National Freethought Day is to encourage people to be free thinkers and to base opinions on facts, science, logic and reason.
+Annually on October 12th, National Freethought Day encourages people to be free thinkers and base their opinions on facts, science, logic, and reason.

 At some point, the trials did resume and “spectral evidence” was allowed but largely discounted and those convicted were swiftly pardoned by Phips.